 - be able to write a good letter

-There are good and bad ways of approaching faculty.
-For example, time your request well: don't ask in the hall or immediately before or after class.
+There are good and bad ways of approaching faculty to ask for a letter of recommendation.
+For example, time your request well: don't corner professors in the hallway or immediately before or after class.
 Request an appointment, explaining that you'd like to discuss your plans for graduate school.
-Save the official asking and explaining for that meeting.
-Also be aware of common mistakes students make when requesting recommendation letters, such as asking too close to the admissions deadline.
-Specifically ask the professor if he or she knows you well enough to write a meaningful and helpful recommendation letter.
+Save the official request and explanation for that meeting.
+Ask the professor if he or she knows you well enough to write a meaningful and helpful recommendation letter.
 Pay attention to their demeanor.
 If you sense reluctance, thank them and ask someone else.
 Remember that it is best to ask early in the semester.
 As the end of the semester approaches, faculty may hesitate because of time restraints.
+Also be aware of common mistakes students make when requesting recommendation letters, such as asking too close to the admissions deadline.
+Ask at least a month ahead of time, even if you don't have your application materials composed or your final list of programs chosen.

 - admissions essays